Montana Private Applicator Certification

 The Environmental Protection Agency classifies pesticides as either "general-use" or "restricted-use".
 General-use pesticides are less likely to harm the user or the environment when used according to label instruction.
 Anyone can buy and apply general-use pesticides.
 On the other hand, restricted-use pesticides can harm the environment or the applicator when not used as directed.
 Licensing and certification are required for the purchase and application of restricted-use pesticides.

-After passing the exam, the authorized representative will issue a temporary permit to the applicator.
-The temporary permit will remain valid until the applicator receives their license in the mail from Montana Department of Agriculture.
+After passing the exam, the authorized representative will submit payment with the paperwork to the Montana Department of Agriculture.
+An applicator will receive their license in the mail from the Montana Department of Agriculture in approximately 7 days.

 To renew the private applicator certification, a private applicator must acquire six (6) private applicator re-certification credits before the end of their region's five-year re-certification cycle.
 These credits are available by attending programs accredited by the Montana Pesticide Education Program.
 An applicator can also choose to take a closed book exam during the last year of the cycle to maintain their certification.

 An in-depth explanation of the private pesticide training program in Montana is located at MSU Pesticides Education Program.